-In those cases where the complaint is remanded to the Associate Dean of Student, the Student Accountability (SAB) will resolve the complaint.
+In those cases where the complaint is remanded to the Associate Dean of Student/Director of Campus Involvement, the Student Accountability (SAB) will resolve the complaint.

 The Student Accountability Board is comprised of one staff member, one faculty member and one student.
-The Associate Dean of Students or his/her designee is a permanent ex-officio member and serves as the CIB Administrator.
+The Associate Dean of Students/Director of Campus Involvement or his/her designee is a permanent ex-officio member and serves as the SAB Administrator.
 The presiding officer shall be a faculty or staff member appointed by the members of the Board.
 Members serve a one-year term following their selection and ending on May 31st of the following year.
 The Faculty Council shall select faculty members.
-Other members shall be selected by the Associate Dean of Students or his/her designee from a group of administrators, staff, and students who are trained in Marietta's disciplinary processes and Title IX.
+Other members shall be selected by the Associate Dean of Students/Director of Campus Involvement or his/her designee from a group of administrators, staff, and students who are trained in Marietta's disciplinary processes and Title IX.